rx-angular/rx-angular/libs/state/docs/snippets/component-logic-comparison.md

 # Logic comparison - Increment a Value

 This snippet compares 3 different implementations of the same problem.
-It serves as small refactoring guide and shows the difference of imperative and declarative/reactive programming.
+It serves as a small refactoring guide and shows the difference of imperative and declarative/reactive programming.

 Problem: